-The sentence is of the form $p_0 \to \neg p_1$.
+The sentence is of the form $p_0 \rightarrow \neg p_1$ .
 Its main connective is implication.

 We see here clearly that propositional logic simplifies natural language sentences substantially.
-But in propositional logic we only want to get the logical structure of the sentence, and even so, only the structure that pertains to the structure that propositional logic is capable of handling. \Box as a propositional formula, and indicate its main connective.
+But in propositional logic we only want to get the logical structure of the sentence, and even so, only the structure that pertains to the structure that propositional logic is capable of handling. $\Box$

-"If

-$$y' = ax + by$$

-, then $y'' = ax' + by'$ "
+"If y' = ax + by, then y'' = ax' + by'" as a propositional formula, and indicate its main connective.